PassKit/passkit-golang-grpc-sdk/README.md

 # passkit-golang-sdk

-__Important Disclaimer:__ _This repository is currently under development.
-Below instructions are meant as a reference for beta partners, and could be subject to changes.
-Please note that the environment mentioned in below Quickstart is our Development Environment, which should not be used in a production setting; this is purely for exploratory testing.
-Data created in our Development Environment can be purged at anytime at our discretion without notice._

-The PassKit IO SDK makes it quick and easy to create and manage your branded Digital Membership Cards for Apple Wallet and Google Pay.
+T he PassKit IO SDK makes it quick and easy to create and manage your branded Digital Membership Cards for Apple Wallet and Google Pay.

 ## Table of Content
 * [Quickstart](#quickstart)